OREL-group/Proposals/README.md

 # Proposals
-Collection of materials for conference submissions, grant proposals, abstrats, and associated produced content.
+Collection of materials for conference submissions, grant proposals, abstracts, and associated produced content.

 ### Legacy Account Repo for Proposals